 We want to add a final clarification of this dynamic perspective.
 The IoT has provides a continuous inflow of "innovation" for the business context.
 Despite that, the evolution that it is presented today seems to be near to saturation, and thus we may soon expect a new, radical renewal for such a phenomenon.
-Indeed, the IoT through its stages presents a constantly decreasing level of innovativeness described in a visual fashion in Figure 3 and analytically in Table 1.
-In other words, the IoT was a completely new innovation, i.e. radical, in the first stage of its evolution.
-However, in the long run, it evolved with modular, architectural, and incremental innovations that are defined with a lower level of innovativeness, although with increasing functions and complexities of the final product (Adner and Levinthal, 2001; Crossan and Apaydin, 2010; Dewar and Dutton, 1986; Ettlie et al., 1984; Henderson and Clark, 1990; Utterback and Abernathy, 1975).
-The modular innovation brings a new structure by reconfiguring previous components (Stage 3); finally, the incremental innovation simply boosts the performance of existing components and architectures (Stage 4).
+Indeed, the IoT through its stages presents a constantly decreasing level of innovativeness described in a visual fashion in Figure 3 and analytically in Table I. In other words, the IoT was a completely new innovation, i.e. radical, in the first stage of its evolution.
+However, in the long run, it evolved with modular, architectural and incremental innovations that are defined with a lower level of innovativeness, although with increasing functions and complexities of the final product (Adner and Levinthal, 2001; Crossan and Apaydin, 2010; Dewar and Dutton, 1986; Ettlie et al., 1984; Henderson and Clark, 1990; Utterback and Abernathy, 1975).
+The modular innovation introduces new components but under the same architectural structure (Stage 2); the architectural innovation brings a new structure by reconfiguring previous components (Stage 3); finally, the incremental innovation simply boosts the performance of existing components and architectures (Stage 4).